RALtoday City Guide Live Banner

 Photo by RALtoday

-One of the most loveable things about Raleigh is the distinct character found in each neighborhood, district, and corner of town.
+One of the most lovable things about Raleigh is the distinct character found in each neighborhood, district, and corner of town.
 They all have their own personalities and purposes — some would say it was written in the stars.
 Let’s take a look at how our neighborhoods align with the zodiac signs.

 Aquarius: East Raleigh | Jan.
-20- Feb.
+20-Feb.
 18

 The unique businesses of East Raleigh embody the eclectic nature of an Aquarius.
 We recommend catching a movie at Alamo Drafthouse Cinema and hitting up Little Blue Bakehouse for a sweet denouement.
 With the spirit of an activist, this sign might also lend a hand at The Women’s Center.